bnbalsamo/bnbalsamo.github.io/_drafts/dockerizing-this-site.md

 title: Dockerizing This Site
 ---

-I am a **big** fan of [docker](https://www.docker.com/).
+I am a **big** fan of [Docker](https://www.docker.com/).

 If you have no idea what Docker is, I made a [presentation](https://bnbalsamo.github.io/presentations/docker_for_devs_part1.html#1) to introduce people to some basic concepts, and point them in the right direction for continued research.

-When I started building this site with [Jekyll](https://jekyllrb.com/), which is what powers [github pages](https://pages.github.com/) (where this site is currently hosted), it occured to me that Jekyll is _exactly_ the kind of tool that lends itself to containerization and employing a couple of common Docker patterns with.
+When I started building this site with [Jekyll](https://jekyllrb.com/), which is what powers [GitHub Pages](https://pages.github.com/) (where this site is currently hosted), it occured to me that Jekyll is _exactly_ the kind of tool that lends itself to containerization and employing a couple of common Docker patterns with.

 Jekyll provides a container image via Dockerhub [here](https://hub.docker.com/r/jekyll/jekyll/), so using it in a container is as simple as putting ```FROM jekyll/jekyll``` at the top of a Dockerfile, or running ```docker run -ti jekyll/jekyll bash``` from the CLI.